Floorp-Projects/Floorp/devtools/docs/backend/actor-registration.md

 The `DebuggerServer` loads and creates all of the actors lazily to keep the initial memory usage down (which is extremely important on lower end devices).

-It becomes especially important when debugging apps on b2g or pages with e10s when there are more than one process, because that's when we need to spawn a `DebuggerServer` per process (it may not be immediately obvious that the server in the main process is mostly only here for piping messages to the actors in the child process).
+It becomes especially important when debugging pages with e10s when there are more than one process, because that's when we need to spawn a `DebuggerServer` per process (it may not be immediately obvious that the server in the main process is mostly only here for piping messages to the actors in the child process).